efpasia/efpasia.github.io/_posts/2026-02-22-garmin-glass.md

 If you're a daily gym-goer who charges every night on the nightstand anyway, an AMOLED Garmin – or frankly any modern smartwatch – is perfectly fine.
 Solar is a useful extra at that point, not a necessity.
 The beautiful screen will matter more to you than an extra two weeks of theoretical runway you'll never use.

 After all, the small infinity symbol on your wrist means that you are wearing something special.
 It is not just a clever invention, but the result of a whole series of engineering tricks, which you now know more about.
-That “∞” isn’t just a flex; it’s a reminder that every layer inside is doing its part to keep you going, no matter where you take it!
+That "∞" isn't just a flex; it's a reminder that every layer inside is doing its part to keep you going, no matter where you take it!

+---

+*Edited 23 Feb 2026 to correct Suunto information.
+Thanks to [this Reddit comment](https://www.reddit.com/r/GarminWatches/comments/1rby52c/comment/o6wycd0/).*